 Jason grew up in Eugene, Oregon with his twin brother and their mom.
 After graduating from Fort Lewis College in Durango, Colorado, Jason began his instructor career at Beaver Creek and worked there from 1996 to 2001.
 Throughout his years instructing, Jason has become certified in Alpine and Telemark skiing, as well as snowboarding.
 In 2001 he returned to Oregon, settling in Bend with his wife Bre.
 He continued his teaching career at Mt.
 Bachelor and is currently the Director of Gravity School and Daycare.
 In addition to snowsports instructing, Jason is a certified white water raft guide, a board member for his family business, coaches his two son’s lacrosse and football teams and is a general outdoor enthusiast.
 Jason is excited with the opportunity to bring his knowledge of the outdoors and business to Oregon Adaptive Sports.

 Randy is a Ducks graduate and Mt.
-Bachelor skier that brings over 33 years of working as a leader in International Business in over 70 countries including Singapore.
+Bachelor skier brings over 33 years of working as a leader in International Business with Esco Corp and Warn Industries, working in over 70 countries.
 Before starting his career, Norris graduated from U of O with a degree in Urban and Cultural Geography and did his graduate work at U of Utrecht, Holland.
-In addition to Norris’s professional career, he also served on various committees including Founded Warn Industries Community Impact Project, which supports various Clackamas County nonprofits, focused on women’s and children’s issues and more recently, a six-year term at the Multnomah Athletic Foundation (MAF).
+In addition to Norris’s professional career, he also served on various committees including founding Warn Industries’ Community Impact Project, which supports various Clackamas County nonprofits, focused on women’s and children’s issues and more recently, a six-year term at the Multnomah Athletic Foundation (MAF).
+Prior to Norris involvement, they awarded approximately $50,00 for high school scholarships and Community Grants annually.
+Today they award over $200,000 in the Portland Metro area.

 Dr. Ray is Chief Executive Officer and Chairman of the Board at Bend Research, where he has worked since 1983.
 During his time at Bend Research, Dr. Ray has held numerous positions specializing in the development and commercialization of a wide range of products.
 In addition to his expertise in advancing pharmaceutical processes and products, Dr. Ray has extensive experience in commercializing diverse products for the electronics, energy, medical, agricultural, and space industries.
 Dr. Ray holds a bachelor’s degree in chemical engineering from Oregon State University and a master’s degree and doctorate in chemical engineering from the University of Colorado – Boulder.
 He is a licensed Professional Engineer in Colorado and Oregon.
 Dr. Ray holds 21 U.S. patents and has 41 scientific publications.